Special Services and Opportunities

 Students enrolled in Signature Courses will participate in “The Lionizing,” a culminating semester-end event where they will present a project from the course in the genre of the instructor’s choice.

-The Honors College, located in Prairie Crossing, 1809 Monroe Street, is an honors learning community of 200 students, with 50 full-ride academic scholarships awarded to incoming freshmen each year.
-These students take roughly half their core courses in Honors sections, attend a series of colloquia, and complete a thesis project.
+The Honors College, located in Prairie Crossing, 1809 Monroe Street, is an honors learning community of 400 students, with 100 academic scholarships awarded to incoming freshmen each year.
+These students take roughly half their core courses in Honors sections, attend a series of colloquia, and complete a capstone project.
 Although classes are a key part to the learning experience, also emphasized are the many learning opportunities that exist outside of the classroom.
-An Honors learning community, in keeping with the “personal educational experience,” is fostered by housing Honors College students in the modern and attractive Prairie Crossing apartments.
+An Honors learning community, in keeping with the “personal educational experience,” is fostered by housing Honors College students in one of two apartments style halls (Prairie Crossing or New Pride Apartments).
 Many late night study and chat sessions invariably enhance the learning experiences of students.
 On and off campus programs are scheduled to provide educational and experiential opportunities.
 For students who are not in the Honors College, the Honors Scholar Program provides opportunities to take courses in the Honors sections, and engage in high level creative and critical thinking.
 It provides students with many of the same academic benefits and requirements as the Honors College and allows them to graduate with honors.
 Honors Scholars have the opportunity to enter at virtually any point in their university studies.
-Contact the Honors College at 903-468-3001 or email email@example.com.
+Contact the Honors College at 903-468-3001 or email firstname.lastname@example.org.

 Students will be admitted into the Honors College as they begin their first (freshman) year at Texas A&M University-Commerce.
+Admission is only available to students who are entering college directly following their high school graduation.
 Admission to the Honors College (and Regents Scholar Program) is a two-step process.
 Class rank (at the time of application), test scores (composite, not super scores), and the essay rating (up to 5 points) are used to create an application score to determine if a student moves to the interview stage of the application process (If a student has taken both the ACT and SAT only the higher of the two composite scores will be used in the score calculation).
 The second step of the admission process is an interview with the Honors Scholarship committee

-H C 200 - First Year Experience (One Semester Hour).
-The course helps new students make the adjustment to the demands of the university environment and specifically for the demands of the Honors College program by: 1) building the sense of community within the program; 2) increasing awareness of global issues and events; 3) describing the benefits of completing an honors thesis.
+H C 200 First Year Experience - First Year Experience (One Semester Hour).
+The course helps new students make the adjustment to the demands of the university environment and specifically for the demands of the Honors College program by: 1) building the sense of community within the program; 2) increasing awareness of global issues and events; 3) describing the benefits of completing a capstone experience.

 Upon admission, Honors students are required to maintain a minimum 3.3 cumulative GPA.
 Students whose cumulative GPA falls between 3.0 and 3.29 will be assigned Honors probationary status which provides the student with time to raise their GPA while continuing to enjoy the benefits of the Honors College.
 An exception is allowed for first-semester freshmen.